 Parodies of the trope may, or may not, have some overlap with Suspiciously Specific Denial.

-See separate document, heretofore referred to as a Sub Trope, called This Is a Work of Fiction, for instances relating to said notice.
+See separate documents, heretofore referred to as the Sub Tropes of this Super-Trope, called This Is a Work of Fiction and Don't Try This at Home, for instances relating to said notices.

-Within the following folder are, to the degree and/or extent which is so far known to us, et alii our lawyers, Straight Examples:
+Within the following folders are, to the degree and/or extent which is so far known to us, et alii our lawyers, Straight Examples: